List of awards and honours received by Imran Khan

 Imran Khan is a Pakistani politician and the former Prime Minister of Pakistan.
-Before joining politics, Khan was a cricket player.
+Before joining politics, Khan was a cricket player and philanthropist.
 He was the captain of the Pakistan national cricket team which won the 1992 Cricket World Cup.
-After retirement, Khan started philanthropy work.
+After retirement, Khan focused on philanthropy work.
 In 1996, Khan founded the Pakistan Tehreek-e-Insaf (PTI) party.

 In 1983, he was recognized by Wisden Cricketers' Almanack as the Wisden Cricketer of the Year.
 In 2010, he was inducted into International Cricket Council's Hall of Fame.
 During his cricketing career, he received numerous Player of the Match awards.
 He received the award on eleven occasions out of which he received five against Windies cricket team.

-Khan has also been known in philanthropy and is founder of two cancer hospitals and a science, technology, engineering, and mathematics (STEM) subjects college.
+Imran also been known in philanthropy and is founder of two cancer hospitals and the Namal Institute, a STEM college.
 He has also received honorary fellowship of Royal College of Physicians of Edinburgh for his services regarding treatment of cancer patients in Pakistan.
 He was also inducted in Oxford University Hall of Fame.

-National awards
+State honours

 Imran Khan was captain of the Pakistan national cricket team on three occasions: 1982 – 1983; 1985 – 1987; and 1989 – 1992.
 In 1992, under his captaincy Pakistan team won the Cricket World Cup.
 This is the only time the Pakistan team has won this competition.
-For this achievement, Khan received the Hilal-e-Imtiaz, the second highest civilian award and honour bestowed by the Government of Pakistan.
+For this achievement, Khan received the Hilal-i-Imtiaz, the second highest civilian award and honour bestowed by the Government of Pakistan.
 In 1983, he received the president's Pride of Performance award.

-International awards

-In December 2019, Khan was awarded Bahrain's highest civil award, the King Hamad Order of the Renaissance by King Hamad bin Isa Al-Khalifa at the Sakhir Palace.